-Pro-Iranian PMF challenge Iraq's election results as a 'scam' after punishing losses
+Pro-Iranian PMF slam Iraq's election results as a 'scam' after punishing losses

 Iraq's election was a disaster for the pro-Iranian Popular Mobilisation Forces (PMF), also known as Hashd Al-Shaabi, with voters desperate for an economic recovery rather than shows of military muscle.